devcurmudgeon/ybd/readme.md

   Aboriginal Linux and non-Linux systems
 - test/fix to work on old versions of definitions, and on morphs.git (and separate out the idiosyncrasies, so code is tidy for future changes)
-- command line syntax and args
-- add some or all of ybd to definitions, as reference code to parse and build definitions.

-### and if possible

-- establish a common cache algorithm/name/standard with Baserock upstream
-- establish roadmap for improvements to definitions format, based on lessons from ybd, morph, Ansible, Cloud Foundry and other projects defining loads of configuration data in yaml.

 ### project guidelines